discordjs-cli/discordjs-cli/README.md

 - Added deployment/update/delete scripts to src/

 ## ⚙️ Installation:
 NOTE: You'll need to install the CLI globally in order for it to work.
+Nodemon is used to run the projects, so go ahead and install that as well

 ```
 sudo npm i -g @discordjs-cli/discordjs-cli
+sudo npm install -g nodemon
 ```

 ## 🌚 Create a project